 - We have taken partial profit on our overweight stance in US equities, bringing back our global positioning to neutral.
 US stock markets have benefitted from post-election optimism among consumers and businesses, but activity has yet to follow sentiment.
 The expected fiscal stimulus should support the earnings outlook further, but slippage in the expected timing represents a risk.

 - We have a neutral view on Japanese equities.
 Stronger US growth and a supportive domestic policy mix are among the main performance drivers, but a weaker currency is warranted to gain more conviction.

 - We hold an overweight on emerging market equities with India as our preferred market.

 - We maintain our underweight on bonds and keep a short duration.
 With a more hawkish Fed and increasing inflationary pressures, we expect interest rates to maintain their uptrend.
 The improvement in the European economy could also lead euro zone yields higher, barring political risks.

 - We have a neutral view on credit, as spreads have already tightened significantly and a potential increase in bond yields could hurt performance.

 - We continue to diversify out of low/negative yielding government bonds:

-- We remain positive on inflation-linked bonds as we expect rising wages, increasing price pressures in China and potential stimulus to push inflation higher.
+- We remain positive on inflation-linked bonds as we expect a rise in core inflation by fiscal easing, higher wages, less deflationary pressure in China and the prospect of protectionist measures..
 Potential US protectionist measures are a wild card.

 - We have a slight overweight in emerging market debt, both in local and in hard currency terms.
-Carry remains attractive and negative financial implications of the US presidential election, due to a stronger USD, are receding.
+The carry remains attractive and negative financial implications of the US presidential elections, due to a stronger USD, are receding.

 - We are close to a neutral high yield exposure.
 The spread compression has exceeded our targets on both sides of the Atlantic.